 The best IPA enrolment promotion EVER!
 Section UK is giving away FREE Enrolment plus an opportunity to WIN a holiday in South Africa.
 Commences 1 December 2015.

-See our Competitions Page for full details of the Prize of a holiday in South Africa.
+See our On-line Competition for full details of the Prize of a holiday in South Africa.
 Current members recruiting new members can win a holiday too!